datakaveri/gsx-developer-docs/docs/registration.md

 Users who need to take on the provider role must provide their organization's details.

 **Note: Provider registration is deemed complete only after the resource server admin approves it.
 Once approved, the provider will gain access to the provider panel.
-Providers awaiting approval can contact GSX to expedite the approval process.**
+Providers awaiting approval can contact GDI to expedite the approval process.**

 ![Choosing provider role](../resources/auth/prov-role.png)<br/>
 *Choosing provider role*